Serres Ranch Winery Estate Grown Merlot Buchanan 2018, Sonoma Valley, California

-Deep ruby in color with a short reddish rim.
+Deep purple in color with a purplish rim.

-Long finish with round tannins and tangy cherries.
+Medium plus on the finish with round tannins and tangy cranberries.

 14.5% alcohol by volume.